ralikio/kyma-environment-broker/docs/user/03-20-runtime-operations.md

 ## Provide Additional Steps

 You can configure SAP BTP, Kyma runtime operations by providing additional steps.
-To add a new step, follow these tutorials:
+Every operation (see implementation of `internal.Operation` structure)is based on the same Operation structure.
+The following examples presents how to extend KEB process based on provisioning operation.
+Extensions for other processes follow the same steps but just require its specific structures.

 <div tabs name="runtime-provisioning-deprovisioning" group="runtime-provisioning-deprovisioning">
   <details>